tomsterBG/godot/modules/my_gdscript/tests/README.md

 To avoid failing edge cases a certain behavior needs to be tested multiple times.
 Some things that tests should account for:

 - All possible types: Test with all possible types that apply to the tested behavior.
-(For the last points testing against `SCRIPT` and `CLASS` should suffice. `CLASS` can be obtained through C#, `SCRIPT` through GDScript.
+(For the last points testing against `SCRIPT` and `CLASS` should suffice. `CLASS` can be obtained through C#, `SCRIPT` through MyGDScript.
 Relying on autoloads to be of type `SCRIPT` is not good, since this might change in the future.)

   - `BUILTIN`
   - `NATIVE`
-  - GDScripts (with `class_name` as well as `preload`ed)
+  - MyGDScripts (with `class_name` as well as `preload`ed)
   - C# (as standin for all other language bindings) (with `class_name` as well as `preload`ed)
   - Autoloads